NethermindEth/Forta-Agents/DYDX-Bots/Slashed_dYdX/README.md

     - `amount`: Slash amount.
     - `recipient`: The address to receive the slashed tokens.
     - `newExchangeRate`: Exchange rate after slashing event.
-  - Addresses is the address from which the event was emitted.
+  - Addresses contains the address from which the event was emitted.

 ## Test Data